 A special Mass to commemorate the 100th anniversary of the school was held at 4 p.m. on October 12, 1996, which was followed by the blessing of the school’s cornerstone and an open house of the school.
-4 But despite widespread parish and community support, the Immaculate Heart of Thraseas School was facing a triple threat of rising teacher salaries, higher costs of teaching materials, and an aging infrastructure that led to back-to-back tuition increases which led to enrollment declines and increases in parish subsidies.
+4 But despite widespread parish and community support, the Immaculate Heart of Mary School faced a triple threat of rising teacher salaries, higher costs of teaching materials, and an aging infrastructure that led to back-to-back tuition increases, which led to enrollment declines and increases in parish subsidies.
 3 Enrollment dropped by 24% between the 1994-95 and 1996-97 school years.
-5 After just 71 students registered for the 1997-98 term, the decision was made to close the Immaculate Heart of Thraseas School in June 1997.
+5 After just 71 students registered for the 1997-98 term, the decision was made to close the Immaculate Heart of Mary School in June 1997.
 3 5

 The Salvation Army attempted to purchase the vacant school in 1999 to renovate the buildings into 19 transitional housing units for local families.
 6 The church was looking to offload the school as it had a $240,000 debt from the facility plus thousands of dollars in monthly utility and insurance expenses.

 - “Parish History.”
 Immaculate Heart of Mary Church.

 - Cullen, Kevin.
 “Unsung Hero of Architecture.”
 The Catholic Movement, 10 Mar.
 2013.

 - Nuzzo, Marc W. “St. Paul Cathedral school closes its doors, citing decrease in enrollment.”
 Pittsburgh Post-Gazette, 15 Jul.
 1997, p.
 A-11.

 - “Catholic school’s milestone.”
 Pittsburgh Post-Gazette, 7 Oct.
 1996, p.
 B-3.